eberkund/resume/resume.md

 	October 2017 -- Present

 	- Worked in an agile environment with a geographically distributed team
-	- Fixed issues and developed new features using .NET, MS SQL and JavaScript
+	- Fixed issues and developed new features using .NET, MS SQL, JavaScript (React)

 *	**Technology Consultant, Objex Unlimited**
 	November 2017 -- Present